-When the idle screen is displayed, press the Menu soft key to access the menus.
+When the idle screen displays, press the Menu soft key to access the menus.

-Scroll through the menus until you reach the Phone Settings menu, by pressing the \\\ or \\ key.
+Scroll through the menus until you reach the Phone Settings menu, by pressing the or key.

-To select the Phone Settings menu, press the Select soft key or the ) key.
+To select the Phone Settings menu, press the Select soft key or the) key.